 How much do solar panels save in 2020?

-Below we have included a link to a solar savings calculator that calculates how many solar panels you need to power your house, how much they will cost, your solar payback period and both monthly and lifetime solar savings.
+Below we have included a link to a solar savings calculator which computes how many solar panels you need to power your home, tells you how much they will cost, and shows your solar payback period including both monthly and lifetime solar savings.

 How much do solar panels save the average home?

-For folks that like statistics:
+For folks who like statistics:

 Are solar power savings real?
 And what is avoided cost?

-When we talk solar savings, we are talking avoided cost.
-That is, the amount you would have spent on utility electricity had you not installed a solar power system on your home to provide the same power.
+When we talk about solar savings, we are talking about avoided energy costs.
+That’s the amount you would have spent on utility electricity had you not installed a solar power system on your home to provide the same power.

 Average monthly and lifetime solar savings by state and city